isathar/Blender_UE4_VectorFieldEditor/README.md

 - Check the *Trails* box if you want the curve's influence to fade as it reaches its end
 - Apply any transforms you have on the curve
 - Click *Create*
-- This object acts like any other forcefield and can be moved
+- This creates an empty object named 'CurveForce.X' that the curve and all forcefields generated by this are parented to.
-  - Moving the curve will move the forcefields attached to it, moving the force fields will offset them from the curve
+  - Moving the empty object will move the curve and forcefields with it
+  - Moving the force fields will offset them from the curve
 - Subdivide the curve a few times to add more influence cylinders (for path smoothing)

 *Importing:*

-- Click *Import*, select your vector field file
+- Use 'UE4 Vector Field (.fga)' in the import menu
 - Import options:
   - *Import Scale*: Scale to apply to the file's bounds
     - mostly used to shrink UE4 volumes to a more easily manageable size in Blender